SeanS4/bluetooth-fpga-tetris/README.md

 ## Architecture Overview

 The FPGA stores the persistent display state in dual-port BRAM as a 40 × 30 grid of 16 × 16-pixel cells.
 Game logic uses one memory port to update the board, while the rendering path uses the other to generate video continuously.
 The actively falling piece is rendered as an overlay, and the completed image is mapped to shaded RGB values before being transmitted through the HDMI output IP.
+See [`docs/architecture.md`](docs/architecture.md) for more depth.

 <p align="center">
   <img src="images/tetris_gameboard.png" alt="FPGA Tetris gameplay displayed over HDMI" width="300">